-King University's MSW program has achieved Candidacy status with the Council on Social Work Education's Commission on Accreditation (COA).
-Candidacy status for a Master of Social Work program by the Council on Social Work Education's Commission on Accreditation indicates that it has met the accreditation standards for Benchmark I. Commissioners from COA will make additional visits to campus in the fall of 2022 and 2023 to review King's MSW program progress in meeting all accreditation standards.
+King University's MSW program has achieved Candidacy status with the Council on Social Work Education's Board of Accreditation (BOA).
+King's MSW is in the last year of Candidacy status and will be reviewed for a decision on initial accreditation in February 2024.
+At this stage of the accreditation process it means the Master of Social Work program has met the accreditation standards for Benchmark I and Benchmark II as set by CSWE's BOA.

+Commissioners from BOA will make a virtual visit to campus in the fall of 2023 to review King's MSW program progress in meeting all accreditation standards.
 A final decision on accreditation for the MSW will likely be announced in the spring of 2024.